Generic Name: tocilizumab (TOE-si-LIZ-ue-mab)

 If OVERDOSE is suspected:

 Tocilizumab is usually handled and stored by a health care provider.
+If you are using tocilizumab at home, store tocilizumab as directed by your pharmacist or health care provider.
 Keep tocilizumab out of the reach of children and away from pets.

 - If you have any questions about tocilizumab, please talk with your doctor, pharmacist, or other health care provider.